Boise State University: Publishing

-Since 1971 the university has published the Western Writers Series, monographs focusing on authors of the American Frontier and American West.
-The university also maintains an on-line library of publications and documents related to Idaho history through the Albertsons Library.
+In 1971, the university published the Western Writers Series, monographs focusing on authors of the American Frontier and American West.
+BSU ceased publishing new titles at the end of 2006.
+The university maintains an on-line library of publications and documents related to Idaho history through the Albertsons Library.

 The Center for Idaho History and Politics offers a nine-credit place-based field school called "Investigate Boise" which focuses on heritage, government, and urban affairs.
 Each series of classes results in a student written and faculty edited publication.

+For the 2024–2025 academic year, the middle 50% of enrolled students scored between 1050 and 1360 on the SAT (with a 50th percentile of 1210), between 530 and 680 on the SAT Evidence-Based Reading and Writing section (50th percentile: 610), and between 520 and 680 on the SAT Math section (50th percentile: 600).

 Athletics

 Boise State's athletic nickname is the Broncos, and the official mascot is Buster Bronco.
 Men's teams include football, basketball, cross country, track and field, golf, and tennis.
 Its women's teams include volleyball, basketball, cross country, swimming and diving, soccer, track and field, gymnastics, golf, softball and tennis.
-Most of these teams compete in the Mountain West Conference (MWC).

 Boise State College joined the NCAA in 1970 in the university division (Division I), except for football, which was in the college division (later Division II) for the first eight seasons.
 Big Sky Conference football moved up to the new Division I-AA (now FCS) in 1978, and the Broncos won the national championship two years later.
 BSU moved up to Division I-A (now FBS) in 1996 in the Big West Conference, joined the Western Athletic Conference (WAC) in 2001, the Mountain West Conference in 2011, and will join the Pac-12 Conference in 2026.
 The moves from the WAC and the Mountain West came after the conferences dropped sponsorship of football.